Vasily Polenov (1844-1927)

 Religious History Painting

-Following two painting trips to the Middle East, Polenov completed a number of pictures of the Holy Land including his exceptionally true-to-life Christ and the Woman Taken in Adultery (1887, Russian Museum, St Petersburg), and .
+Following two painting trips to the Holy Land, Polenov completed a number of religious paintings including his exceptionally true-to-life Christ and the Woman Taken in Adultery (1887, Russian Museum, St Petersburg), and .
 Other works (all in the Tretyakov Gallery) included: The Nile (1881), The Temple of Isis (1882), The Parthenon, Temple of Athena Pallas (1882), Erechteion (1882), An Olive-Tree in the Garden of Gethsemane (1882), Constantinople (1882) and Tiberian Jew: Study (1884).

 Later, from about 1886 onwards, Polenov produced a number of works of religious art (entitled Life of Christ) inspired by Ernest Renan's Life of Jesus (1863), a book which had a huge impact on painters and writers in Russia.
 Examples (all in the Tretyakov) include: On the Genisaret (Tiberias) Lake (1886), Among the Teachers (1896), They Brought the Children (1896), Baptism (1897), What People Think about Me (1900).
 In nearly all his Middle East paintings he combined New Testament subjects with important elements of landscape.